strongjz/amazon-eks-and-amazon-ec2-k8s-container-networking-workshops/content/prerequisites/kopscluster/kopsworkspaceiam.md

 the EKS IAM authentication, so we will disable it and rely on the IAM role instead.
 {{% /notice %}}

-- Return to your workspace and click the sprocket, or launch a new tab to open the Preferences tab
+- Return to your [cloud9 workspace](https://eu-west-1.console.aws.amazon.com/cloud9/home#) and click the sprocket, or launch a new tab to open the Preferences tab
 - Select **AWS SETTINGS**
 - Turn off **AWS managed temporary credentials**
 - Close the Preferences tab